The Valencian Dansà: faith, tradition and rhythm in the square

-La Dansà is a traditional dance celebrated in honor of the Mare de Déu in various towns in Valencia.
+La Dansà is a traditional dance celebrated in honor of the Mare de Déu in various towns of Valencia.
 Participants form circles and move to the rhythm of the dolçaina and the tabal, creating an atmosphere of devotion and collective joy.
-This expression of faith and community represents an important pillar of local culture, reminding us of the need to keep traditions alive in the face of time.
+This expression of faith and community represents an important pillar of local culture, reminding us of the need to keep traditions alive in the face of the passage of time.

 Description: Circle of dancers in the square to the sound of dolçaina and tabal, under the Valencian sunset, with devotion and collective joy.